KDE/digikam-doc/image_editor/transform_tools.rst

         - The **Golden Triangles** is a derivative of the Golden Spiral discussed above.
 Its vertices are the midpoints of the sides of the Golden Rectangle.
 Note that unlike Harmonious Triangles, Golden Triangles aren't equiangular triangles.
 Placing diagonals along these lines can make an otherwise static subject appear more dynamic.
 When you use Golden Triangles to break up your frame, you're creating an effect professional photographic experts call Dynamic Symmetry.
 Try to keep your focal subject on one of the intersecting points, and place other visual information into the triangles you've already divided out.
 The result will be a very attractive composition you may not have otherwise attained.

-        - Like the Rule of **Thirds the Golden Sections** affects the ratio of an image size as well as the placement of the main subjects on the photo.
+        - Like the Rule of Thirds the **Golden Sections** affects the ratio of an image size as well as the placement of the main subjects on the photo.
 This ratio is close to the 35mm ratio, so you don't need to change the size of the photo in most cases.
 But you need to consider the composition: the main subject should lie on one of the four lines or four intersections (subject's eye for example).
 Truthfully speaking, these rules are not the same.
 Rule of Thirds is a simplified version of the Golden Mean.

-The Flip Horizontal and Flip Vertical options can be used to apply flip transformation to the harmonious divisions.
+The **Flip Horizontal** and **Flip Vertical** options can be used to apply flip transformation to the harmonious divisions.

-The Color button lets you set the guidelines color.
+The **Color** button lets you set the guidelines color.
 If you have an high color contrast image, the guidelines may become invisible.
 By the way, you can adapt the color guide to the current image.

 .. _transform_rotationflip:

 Rotating or Flipping a Photograph
 ---------------------------------

-If the photograph shows a wrong orientation you can Flip or Rotate it to the orientation you would like by using Transform Flip/Rotate tools available in Transform --> Rotate and Transform --> Flip menus.
+If the photograph shows a wrong orientation you can **Flip** or **Rotate** it to the orientation you would like by using Transform Flip/Rotate tools available in :menuselection:`Transform --> Rotate and Transform --> Flip` menus.

 With flipping options, you can flip or turn over the image horizontally or vertically like a card deck.
 With the rotating options, you can rotate the image in 90 degrees steps clockwise.
 It can be used to change the display mode to Portrait or Landscape.
 Be aware that this rotation is not lossless when using JPEG format.
 You also can rotate more accurately to a finer degree by using the Free Rotation tool.
-You can access it by the Transform --> Free Rotation menu entry.
-See the dedicated Free Rotation manual for more information.
+You can access it by the :menuselection:`Transform --> Free Rotation` menu entry.
+See the dedicated Free Rotation seection below for more information.

 .. _transform_freerotation: